Welcome to the Careers Department.

 How do we measure and assesses the impact of the careers programme on pupils?

 After each session, students are invited to provide feedback to the Careers Leader.
 The main core activity occurs in Year 10, so we will survey students at the end of the year 10 to determine the impact.
 The final destinations survey will provide empirical evidence as to whether students have been successful in accessing further education/employment, which is the the main purpose of thje careers department.

 Our Careers programme is reviewed each year, but our Careers Policy operates on a three-year cycle.
-This can be accessed here and outlines how we meet the statutory requirements.
+This can be accessed here (Careers Policy) and outlines how we meet the statutory requirements.

 Resources for independent Careers research

 E-Clips - Comprehensive database of careers, their qualifications and entry requirements.